markomanninen/svcs/docs/SCREENSHOTS_DEMOS_PLAN.md

    "What files were changed in commit abc123?"
    "Show me the actual diff for that commit"
    "What were the exact code changes in the authentication refactoring?"
+   "Show me only the changes to auth.py in commit abc123"
    ```

 4. **Demonstrate context awareness**